 Using k3d on Ubuntu 24.04 with rootless Podman

 k3d creates Kubernetes clusters using k3s in Docker containers.
-To use k3d with rootless Podman on Ubuntu 24.04, configure cgroup delegation and enable the Podman socket for Docker API compatibility.
+To use k3d with rootless Podman on Ubuntu 24.04, you must configure cgroup delegation, increase system file watcher limits, and enable the Podman socket for Docker API compatibility.

 Prerequisites